menu

 Chelsea is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Chelsea are slightly better educated than the national average of 21.84% for all cities and towns, with 21.61% of adults in Chelsea having a bachelor's degree or advanced degree.
+The education level of Chelsea citizens is a little higher than the average for US cities and towns: 21.61% of adults in Chelsea have at least a bachelor's degree.

 Chelsea is an extremely ethnically-diverse city.
 The people who call Chelsea home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Chelsea, accounting for 67.42% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Chelsea residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Chelsea include Italian, Irish, English, French Canadian, and German.